Mike Marvin’s neon nightmare is an 80s fever dream with a soundtrack to die for

 To be fair, the movie’s general logicality was affected by outside interference.
 After days of arduous wrangling, Marvin was only able to salvage around ninety percent of what he wanted, which apparently altered the structure of the film entirely.
 Randy Quaid’s subplot was completely nixed, which goes some way to explaining not only the plot’s illogicality, but that particular character’s lack of assertiveness.
 Typically, it was all a case of budgetary constraints.
 The studio refused to shoot the remainder of the script, with much of it left on the editing floor.

-Critics were none-the-wiser, and the scorn was typically full-on.
+Critics were none-the-wiser, the scorn typically full-on.
 Michael Wilmington of the Los Angeles Times was particularly scathing.
 Leading with the derisory headline, ‘A Turbocharged Cartoon for Idiots’, he would write, ‘”The Wraith” is a real stinker of a movie, lacking even a spark plug of originality.
 In it, previously good actors deliver ridiculous performances: Like Charlie Sheen, who has to stand around looking mythic, and Randy Quaid, who seems to have phoned in his performance from the Broderick Crawford grunt-and-glower school for surly TV cops.’
 Leonard Maltin was equally dismissive, describing The Wraith as being, “for those who favour fast cars and lots of noise.”

-I disagree with some of what critics wrote, especially regarding Peter Kuran and Alan Munro’s special effects, and while it’s hard to refute much of what was written regarding the film’s dodgy acting and general illogicality, it’s those criticisms that make The Wraith such a unique and entertaining experience that continues to grow in lore.
+I disagree with some of what critics wrote, especially regarding Peter Kuran and Alan Munro’s special effects.
+While it’s hard to refute much of what was written regarding the film’s dodgy acting and general illogicality, it is those criticisms that make The Wraith such a unique and entertaining experience that continues to grow in lore.
 The fact is, some viewers like fast cars and lots of noise, and in those terms Marvin’s dissonant, B-movie splurge excels like a nitrous-oxide road warrior racing through a never-ending wasteland.
 To where, lord only knows!